dgc-cgn/CAS-Digital-Trust/public-information/certificate-issuance.md

 Filing the report in the client file along with all relevant papers like audit notes, corrective actions submitted by client etc. Auditor performance evaluation sheets etc are filed in respective files.

-Verify compliance to all CIOSC quality and certification requirements
+Verify compliance to all DGC quality and certification requirements

 ## Certificate preparation and issue